Artcofe/xterm-console/README.md

 # The Real Problem

 The really hard part of writing such bot is a problem of liquidity and trading volumes.
 If you write a correct arbitrage discovery algorithm - you'll be able to see quite a decent amount of opportunities with nice gains in the range of 1.001 to 1.009 in most cases, sometimes going even up to 1.02.
-But the reality i
+But the reality is that those opportunities